Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

-When designing any subtest or survey question in Tangerine, you are presented with the option of having that component be “Skippable.”
-This is represented by an option labeled, “Skippable” with “Yes / No” buttons adjacent to this field.
-As noted, this option is set to “No” by default so as to force an enumerator to validate each subtest or question before proceeding (i.e. to validate by not allowing any unintentional or purposeful skipping of any portion of the assessment).
+When designing any subtest or survey question in Tangerine, you are presented with the option of having that component be "Skippable."
+This is represented by an option labeled, "Skippable" with "Yes / No" buttons adjacent to this field.
+As noted, this option is set to "No" by default so as to force an enumerator to validate each subtest or question before proceeding (i.e. to validate by not allowing any unintentional or purposeful skipping of any portion of the assessment).

 In some instances, however, you may wish to ask questions that are not relevant for all participants.
-Consider an example, “*Which class were you in last year?”,* for which answer options could be something like those presented in the screenshot on the right, each assigned its own
+Consider an example, "*Which class were you in last year?",* for which answer options could be something like those presented in the screenshot on the right, each assigned its own
 value:

-In order to capture further details for those who answer with “Other”, we would add a follow-on question and use skip logic to define when it should be asked.
-Thus in order to capture additional information from the example above, “What class were you in last year?” these are the steps we would take:
+In order to capture further details for those who answer with "Other", we would add a follow-on question and use skip logic to define when it should be asked.
+Thus in order to capture additional information from the example above, "What class were you in last year?" these are the steps we would take:

-1. Create a second question designed to capture details on for those who responded with “Other”.
-In this case, the follow-up question is “*If ‘other’ please specify:*”
+1. Create a second question designed to capture details on for those who responded with "Other".
+In this case, the follow-up question is "*If ‘other’ please specify:*"

 2. Enter a command in the **Skip If** field tying this question to the preceding question.